 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the Manufacturer firmware version string for the reported Manufacturer Information STA Diagnostic.
+This attribute indicates the Manufacturer firmware version string for the reported Manufacturer Information STA Diagnostic.
 The firmware version attribute contains an ASCII string identifying the version of firmware currently installed on the wireless network adaptor.
 This string is not null terminated."

 ::= { dot11WNMDiagMfrInfoReportEntry 9 }